angr/angr-doc/examples.md

 Author: Fish Wang (github: @ltfish)

-Angr solves this challenge with almost zero user-interference.
+angr solves this challenge with almost zero user-interference.
 Veritesting is required to retrieve the flag promptly.

 The [script](./examples/defcamp_r200/solve.py) and the [binary](./examples/defcamp_r200/r200).
 It takes a few minutes to run on my laptop.